 (Excerpts from Kaspersky Lab whitepaper COULD YOUR BUSINESS SURVIVE A CRYPTOR?http://resources.idgenterprise.com/original/AST-0175437_Cryptor_eBook_final.pdf)

 wordpress theme by initheme.com

 Command I.T.
-Services is a professional service provider company with offices in Perth, Karratha and Port Hedland, WA specialising in IT solutions, advisory and support.
+Services is a professional IT services company with offices in Perth, Karratha and Port Hedland, WA.

 We believe in our customers and our team consists of experienced professionals who align with our core values of integrity, simplicity and excellence.